top of page

 What to eat before afternoon evening long run

-For breakfast, bagel with banana and PB is still great, but we're adding a good dose of protein as we don't want to be starving in an hour or two.
-This is where something like a low-fat greek yogurt is great, or you could also do cottage cheese or eggs or whatever else you enjoy.
+For breakfast, bagel with banana and PB is still great, but add protein so you're not starving in an hour or two.
+A low-fat greek yogurt, cottage cheese, eggs or whatever else you enjoy work well.
 Fluids can come from coffee, tea, juice, sports drink, etc.

-For lunch, something simple like a turkey sandwich on white bread is a good choice - or even better, a big white roll as that can get more carbs in, and then pretzels or graham crackers or whatever other simple carbs you enjoy plus fluids.
+For lunch, something simple like a turkey sandwich on white bread is a good choice - or even better, a big white roll as that can get more carbs in.
+Add pretzels, graham crackers or whatever other simple carbs you enjoy plus fluids.

 Snacks can be lower fiber carbs like grahams, fig bars, an energy bar, banana etc - and some sports drink, if desired.